11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 It’s like selling a product that you don’t offer.
 It’s clearly a waste of resources.

-Keyword difficulty is another important element as it determines how difficult it is to rank for a certain keyword.
-If you’re using SEMRush and Ahrefs, you will find the keyword difficulty score right away on their keyword tool.
-However, if you choose to go with the free Google Keyword Planner tool, you can estimate the difficulty with the amount of competition.
+Keyword difficulty is another important element as it determines how difficult it is to rank for a specific keyword.
+If you’re using SEMRush and Ahrefs, you will immediately find the keyword difficulty score on their keyword tool.
+However, if you choose the free Google Keyword Planner tool, you can estimate the difficulty with the amount of competition.

 This is also where search intent comes into play.
-If you try to type in “shoes” or “womens shoes” in Google, the search results will provide you with a variety of websites—from dictionaries and wikipages, to online retail stores and brands.
+If you try to type in “shoes” or “womens shoes” in Google, the search results will provide you with various websites—from dictionaries and Wikipages to online retail stores and brands.

-If you’re a customer and you’re looking to buy running shoes, the results obviously do not provide you with what you are looking for.
-Therefore, adding a few more words makes sense to narrow down your results.
-Obviously, you want to be the first on the list in this scenario.
-This is where ranking for long tail keywords becomes a strategic move.
+If you’re a customer looking to buy running shoes, the results do not provide you with what you want.
+Therefore, adding more words makes sense to narrow down your results.
+You want to be the first on the list in this scenario.
+This is where ranking for long-tail keywords becomes a strategic move.

 Long tail keywords such as “running shoes for women” are more specific, which means they are easier to rank and have lower keyword difficulty scores.
-Not to mention, when you do target these long tail keywords, you are more likely to drive conversions as the searcher’s intent is clearer.
+When you target these long-tail keywords, you are more likely to drive conversions as the searcher’s intent is clearer.

-Keyword search volume is also an important metric as it lets you know whether there is enough interest in the keyword to warrant your efforts in ranking for it.
-Obviously, you want to target keywords with a high search volume as this means that there are more people interested in what you’re offering.
+Keyword search volume is also an important metric as it lets you know whether there is enough interest in the keyword to warrant your ranking efforts.
+You want to target keywords with a high search volume, as this means more people are interested in what you’re offering.

-But beware, just because a keyword has high monthly search volume, it doesn’t mean that you will get tons of traffic to your website.
-If the keyword is too competitive or has a high keyword difficulty score, then you might not be able to rank for it at all.
+But beware, just because a keyword has high monthly search volume data, it doesn’t mean you will get tons of traffic to your website.
+If the keyword is too competitive or has a high keyword difficulty score, you might not be able to rank for it.

 This is why it’s important to consider all the elements—relevance, competition, search intent, and volume—before targeting a certain keyword.